3DS Activation Guide

 2. What do I need to do?

-This will primarily be determined based on the integration method you have used.
+This will primarily be determined by the integration method you use.
 Please refer to the section "How do I know which integration method I am using" for details on how you can determine this.

-If you already have 3D Secure enabled and are actively using it
+If you have already integrated 3D Secure version 2 and are actively using it

-You do not need to do anything immediately, although we would recommend reviewing your existing ePDQ integration to ensure it is ready for 3DSv2.
-Further details on potential integration changes can be located below.
+You do not need to do anything at present, although we would recommend monitoring your ePDQ integration to ensure transactions continue to be successfully approved.

 If you exclusively process mail or telephone order payments (MOTO), either via the ePDQ Virtual Terminal or via an integration, this regulation does not currently apply to these transaction types.
 Please review your integration to ensure your transactions are correctly flagged to avoid being mistaken for ecommerce transactions by card issuers.
-For details of the correct values for transaction flagging (parameter name = ECI), please refer to the Parameter Cookbook document, available via the Support link in your ePDQ Back Office.
+For details of the correct values for transaction flagging (parameter name = ECI), please refer to the Parameter Cookbook, available via the Support site.

 3. How do I know if I am currently using 3D Secure?

 There are a number of ways of checking this.
 The most direct method is to login to your ePDQ Back Office (https://payments.epdq.co.uk/Ncol/Prod/Backoffice/login/index) using the Operations > View Transactions report and check whether there is a ‘Rating’ column visible on those reports.